tobyf93/WDI-Project-0/README.md

     + Analysing solution tree - bubbling results up to the root node

 ## Hurdles
-+ Stack smashing (as a result of jQuery calls during recursion)
++ Stack overflows (as a result of jQuery calls during recursion)
 + Delays in HTML rendering

 ## What's next